Victor-Osei/Recommendation_Systems/README.md

 - Category Tree: category_tree.csv
 Provides hierarchical relationships between item categories.

-Data Preprocessing:
+**Data Preprocessing:**

-Hashing and Normalization:
+- Hashing and Normalization:
 All values (except for categoryid and available) were hashed and normalized (with stemming applied) to ensure confidentiality.

-Time-Based Feature Extraction:
+- Time-Based Feature Extraction:
 Extracted features such as hour, day of week, and month from timestamps.

-Bot Detection:
+- Bot Detection:
 Applied anomaly detection to identify and remove abnormal (bot) users.

-Merging Datasets:
+- Merging Datasets:
 Merged events data with item properties and category tree data for enriched feature sets.

-Dimensionality Reduction:
+- Dimensionality Reduction:
 Reduced the number of unique item properties (via frequency filtering and grouping low-frequency values into "Other") before one-hot encoding.

-3. Data Preparation
+## 3. Data Preparation
-Preprocessing Steps:
+**Preprocessing Steps:**

-Missing Value Handling:
+- Missing Value Handling:
 Missing values in the transactionid, timestamp_y, property, and value columns were handled appropriately (e.g., by filling with "Unknown" or dropping if necessary).

-Duplicate Removal:
+- Duplicate Removal:
 Duplicate rows were identified and removed to ensure data quality.

-Feature Engineering:
+- Feature Engineering:
 Created aggregated user features (e.g., total events, session length) for anomaly detection.
 Built content profiles for users by averaging the one-hot encoded item content vectors.

-Sparse Matrix Construction:
+- Sparse Matrix Construction:
 Constructed a sparse user–item interaction matrix to support collaborative filtering using SVD.

-4. Modeling
+## 4. Modeling
 4.1 Anomaly Detection Model
 Approach: